confluentinc/ksql/docs/concepts/time-and-windows-in-ksqldb-queries.md

   EMIT CHANGES;
 ```

-Running the previous query on the following input messages and input messages emit two
+Running the previous query on the following example input emits windows that
-tumbling windows.
+have a SIZE of 5 minutes each.
+The ROWTIME for each message determines which
+window receives the message.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}